peterfelfer/AtomBlend-II/README.md

 `Point size` - The point size of this element<br/>
 `% Displayed` - The displayed percentage of this element<br/>
 `# Displayed` - The amount of displayed atoms of this element (can not be changed)<br/>
-`Export` - Exports this element as separate object in Blender (<b>As we are using point clouds to keep the frame time in the viewport fast, this feature can only be used in the [Blender alpha version (currently 3.4.0 Alpha)](https://builder.blender.org/download/daily/)</b>)<br/>
+`Export` - Exports this element as separate object in Blender (<b>As we are using point clouds to keep the frame time in the viewport fast, this feature can only be used in the [Blender alpha version (currently 3.4.0 Alpha)](https://builder.blender.org/download/daily/)</b>).
+Currently it is not possible to change the color or point size of the exportet object. <br/>

 ### Rendering
 `Picture / Video` - Select if you want to render a picture or video<br/>